 A student will be allowed one free transcript of his University record according to the conditions below.
-All additional transcripts may be obtained from the Registrar's Office upon request and payment of a fee of 200 Baht.
+All additional transcripts may be obtained from the Office of Admissions and Records upon request and payment of a fee of 200 Baht.
 This fee is payable before issuance.

-- 1. All requests for transcripts must be made on the official Transcript Request Form and must be signed by the student. - 2.
-All school fees and other financial obligations must be cleared. - Normally official transcripts requested for submission to other institutions are mailed by the Registrar's Office directly to the other academic institution named by the student.
+- 1. All requests for transcripts must be made on the official Academic Documents Request Form and must be signed by the student. - 2.
+All school fees and other financial obligations must be cleared. - Normally official transcripts requested for submission to other institutions are mailed by the Office of Admissions and Records directly to the other academic institution named by the student.